Swizz/trdis/README.md

 The diff function will return the patch object by comparing the second object to the first one.
 The patch will help to undo the changes or to redo them later.

-#### function patch: (from: object | array, diff: patch) => object
+#### function patch: (from: object | array, diff: patch, array: boolean, clean: boolean) => object | array

 The patch function is an helpful function to merge the from object with the given diff patch.
 Object will be merge into a new object.
+If the array paramter is set to true, arrays will be automatically returned.

-The patch function return an object with all the keys, the deleted properties will appear as undefined.
+The patch function return an object with all the keys, the deleted properties will appear as undefined, unless you set the clean parameter to true.

 ## Recipes